Stewart Smith — Jed’s Other Poem

 Backwards compatible

-In early 2010, a popular software company called Panic Inc. was excited about their new office.
+In the spring of 2010, popular software makers Panic Inc. were excited about their new office space.
 They posted photos of its interior to their blog and newsletter.
 I immediately noticed something interesting: a 1980s era Apple //e computer tucked away on some back shelves.
-I emailed the folks at Panic to ask if they’d run my Jed code on it.
+On a whim I emailed the folks at Panic to ask if they’d run my Jed code on it.

 From: Stewart Smith / Stewdio